Share the page

 3:30 to 5pm (Helsinki time)

-Register to watch our next edition of #RDVExpertise online and live on 4 February 2026 and follow exciting debates on the challenges of cybersecurity for critical infrastructure and cyber resilience of our societies.
+Watch the replay of our latest #RDVExpertise event from 4 February 2026 and follow the fascinating discussions on the challenges of cybersecurity for critical infrastructure and cyber resilience in our societies.

 Faced with the continuous expansion of cyber threats, Europe has placed cybersecurity at the heart of its strategic priorities.
 Critical infrastructure, information networks and digital environments have become the scene of invisible but crucial conflicts: sabotage, cyberattacks and foreign interference.
 Attacks on submarine cables, data centres and public communication networks reveal that digital security remains dependent on physical and human infrastructure that is not sufficiently protected.